oscarsolas/atom-px-to-ems/README.md

 	 margin: 18px; /12

-2 - Type Ctrl+cmd+E and the result is:
+2 - Type cmd+shift+E and the result is:

 	 margin: 1.5em;  /* 18/12 */